 David was a member of the Scout Association for forty years, rising to Explorer Scout Commissioner before retiring.
 He is also a past member and past Chairman in the Round Table organisation and a past Chairman and current member of the Ex Round Tabler's Association.

 His mother lived with Alzheimer's for 10 years before her death in 2011.

 Re-elected to the Board: October 2013

 Dementia has touched Pippa's life both personally and professionally.
-Both her parents suffered from dementia: her mother with Alzheimer’s Disease and her father with vascular dementia.
+Both her parents had dementia: her mother with Alzheimer’s Disease and her father with vascular dementia.
 Professionally, she has a long career in clinical nursing, health visiting, midwifery, national nursing policy and campaigning for quality patient care.
-This experience has provided her with significant exposure to the devastating ravages this condition can have on individuals, family, community and wider society as well as the struggles and heart break people suffer in attempting to access appropriate and compassionate care.
+This experience has provided her with significant exposure to the devastating ravages this condition can have on individuals, family, community and wider society as well as the struggles and heart break people experience in attempting to access appropriate and compassionate care.

 As Director of Policy at the Royal College of Nursing, Pippa spearheaded a political lobby for effective resourcing to provide humane, person-centred, timely and effective nursing care for people in residential and nursing homes - including those with dementia.